zomux/nlper/_posts/2019-10-27-what-is-discrete-generative-model.md

 ---
 layout: post
-title: What is A Discrete Generative Model and How to Learn It
+title: What is A Generative Model and How to Learn It
 ---

 ### Discriminative model